Gopal-star2005/AI-Storyteller/README.md

 ---

-## ⭐ If you find this project useful or inspiring, consider giving it a star.
+If you find this project useful or inspiring, consider giving it a star ⭐.
-## Your support helps open-source AI innovation grow.
+Your support helps open-source AI innovation grow.

 ---